-- To develop creative and imaginative ability and the practical skills for engaging with and for communicating and expressing original ideas. - To develop investigative, analytical, experimental and interpretative capabilities, aesthetic understanding and critical and enquiring minds. - To develop cultural knowledge and understanding of Art, Craft and Design and of the media and technologies used in different times, contexts and societies. - To develop personal attributes including self-confidence, perseverance, self-discipline and commitment.
+- To develop creative and imaginative approaches to observing and recording, using a wide range of techniques, processes and materials. - To develop, investigate, experiment and explore ideas that are appropriate to intentions whilst refining and ideas as they progress. - To develop an understanding of visual language, cultural knowledge and understanding of Art, Craft and Design considering the use of media and technologies used in different times, contexts and societies. - To develop personal attributes including self-confidence, perseverance, self-discipline, independence and commitment.
+Examination Board: AQA Summary of Course Structure:

-Coursework: Personal Portfolio in Art and Design
+Coursework: Personal Portfolio in Art and Design - To include a Supporting Work project and a Coursework project with Final Outcomes, - Internally set, marked and standardised, - Externally moderated.

-- To include Supporting Studies and Personal Responses. - Internally set, marked and standardised. - Externally moderated. - Work produced for assessment under controlled conditions will consist of 45 hours of supervised activity.
+Controlled Assessment: Externally Set Task - A choice of externally set, themed projects, - A completed sketchbook project on the chosen theme, - Externally set, internally marked and standardised, - Externally moderated, - Work produced for this project will be done from January of Year 11 and will culminate in the 10 hour exam to produce the final outcome.
+Assessment:

-Controlled Assessment: Externally Set Assignment in Art and Design
+60% Coursework

-- One externally set, themed project. - To include Supporting Studies and Personal Responses. - Externally set, internally marked and standardised. - Externally moderated. - Work produced for assessment under controlled conditions will consist of 30 hours of supervised activity, including 10 hours of sustained focus (exam).
+40% Controlled Assessment

-60% Coursework 40% Controlled Assessment
+Course Content: